 A key ingredient of engagement is giving employees some choice over how, when and where they work.
 Having some autonomy and flexibility to suit individual preferences and circumstances can be highly significant for how happy a person is in their work.

 While this is not always possible for every role, a social intranet that can be accessed externally by employees definitely extends choices.
-A good intranet should help you to access key information and communicate with people from any location, 24/7.
+A good intranet should help you to access key information and communicate effectively with people from any location, 24/7.
 This can be a huge bonus for employees, for instance, those with children or older folks to care for, allowing them to effectively balance life and work.

 7. Let your employees have fun on the intranet